 Software and IT can sometimes feel like a bit like gambling—which horse or driver to back?
 What vendor or technology will lead the pack after a few more laps?

 But once or twice in a generation, some paradigm shifts so significantly that the entire industry is left changed.

 Public cloud was just such a tectonic shift.
 Could we be in the middle of another one?

 We’ll take a look at what triggered the last major IT migration and see what current trends and structural changes in application architecture reveal about the next wave…

 Public cloud adoption has been one of the most transformative IT changes in the last 20 years.
 At the turn of the century, most IT managers weren’t familiar with the term “cloud”, public clouds didn’t exist as such, and “scaling your infrastructure” meant placing a hardware purchase order months or years in advance.

 Fast forward to today, and a typical computer science graduate will never actually see a server in their lifetime.

 So thorough has the migration to the cloud been, that an entire generation of software engineers knows as little about how servers get racked and stacked as they do about the VLSI layout of the chips on which their software runs, or the physical layout of their data inside an SSD.

 While the impact on physical data center ownership and aggregation has been immense, the business outcomes of this first wave of cloud adoption have also been significant; enterprises enjoy the cost and efficiency advantages of economies of scale, such as amortizing HVAC, physical security, and purchasing power.

-Packed with over 60 pages of insights, stats, and commentary, the Jefferson Frank Salary Survey is the ultimate guide for anyone working with Amazon Web Services products.
+Packed with over 60 pages of insights, stats, and commentary, the Jefferson Frank Careers and Hiring Guide is the ultimate guide for anyone working with Amazon Web Services products.